 At this time of year, it can seem like all of the shops on the high-street are full of traditional Valentine’s Day gifts – teddy bears clutching hearts and expensive boxes of chocolates.
 You don’t have to stick to these though as not only are they costly, they’re not particularly inventive either.

 DIY gifts are a good way to save money and they can show you’ve really made an effort too.
 One inventive idea is to make vouchers for your partner with promises that you’re willing to commit to.
 These can range from ‘I promise to do the washing up for a week’ to ‘I promise to let you have control of the remote’.
-If you’re looking for more DIY gift ideas, our Jam J-art page is a good place to start, with Valentine’s ideas ranging from a tea light holder to a simple vase.

 A meal out